Teaching Elementary Math Conceptually:

 Chapter 1 – Number Sense

 The first chapter outlines the teaching model, including a discussion of the conceptual, contextual, and constructive teaching of math.
-Comparisons are drawn between traditional math education and current trends in math education.
+Comparisons are drawn between traditional math education and conceptual teaching.
+The chapter also explores the methodology in relationship to the Common Core State Standards.
 The chapter also explores how to develop conceptual understanding of number sense, counting principles, and place value.
 Example activities are presented, both to explain mathematical concepts and to illustrate teaching strategies.

 Chapter 2 – Addition & Subtraction